aave/aip/content/aips/AB128F4E15AE-AIP-CONSOLIDATE-RESERVE-FACTORS-ENABLE-DPI.md

 ## Specification

-### Part A - Consolidate Aave Mainnet V1and V2 Reserve Factors
+### Part A - Consolidate Aave Mainnet V1 and V2 Reserve Factors

 Within this proposal, the assets held with the Aave mainnet V1 RF are to be transferred to the Aave mainnet V2 RF.
 All future revenue from the V1 deployment will now automatically accrue in the V2 RF upon implementation of this proposal.
 Post implementation of this proposal, the V1 RF is not expected to accrue any future revenue.